smhatefi/mobilenet_v1/README.md

 2. **Test the model without training:**

-   Run the `test.py` script to only test the model without training:
+   Download your desired image and run the `test.py` script to only test the model without training:
    ```
+   # For Example
+   !wget -q -O cat.jpg https://www.alleycat.org/wp-content/uploads/2019/03/FELV-cat.jpg

    python test.py
    ```
    This will:
    - Loads the trained model.
-   - Preprocesses a sample image.
+   - Preprocesses the sample image.
    - Makes a prediction and displays the image with the predicted class label.

    *In this case the model uses the pre-trained weights `mobilenet_model.h5` which i have provided in the repository.*